TobiasPSP/doneland_sources/Tools/Software/EspHome/README.md

 4. Next, in the console window create a new folder for your *ESPHome* projects and set the current path to this folder (adjust the paths in the next three commands accordingly): enter `mkdir d:\esphome_projects`, then enter `d:`, then enter `cd d:\esphome_prpjects`.

-Installing the *ESPHome Dashboard* is optional but strongly recommended.
-Without the dashboard, *ESPHome* is controlled entirely via cryptic console commands.
+Installing the *ESPHome Dashboard* is optional.
+Without the dashboard, *ESPHome* is controlled exclusively via cryptic console commands.

 <details><summary>Installing ESPHome Dashboard</summary><br/>

-These steps are necessary only for *stand-alone* installations.
-When *ESPHome* runs as part of *Home Assistant*, it always has a dashboard.

 1. In the console, enter this command: `pip install tornado esphome`.
 This installs the necessary files (if required).
-2. Launch the dashboard with this command (make sure you enter the path to your projects folder that you just created): `esphome dashboard d:\esphome_projects`.
+2. Launch the dashboard with this command (make sure you replace the path to your projects folder with the path that you used when you installed *ESPHome*): `esphome dashboard d:\esphome_projects`.
 3. A *Windows Security Alert* dialog opens and asks for firewall permissions.
 This occurs automatically when a process opens a *web socket*.
-Since *ESPHome* is only using the local network, the dialog should be dismissed ny clicking *Cancel*.
-Do not change your firewall permissions.
+Since *ESPHome* is only using the local network, the dialog should be dismissed by clicking *Cancel*. **Do not change your firewall permissions.**
 4. *ESPHome* is now running its own webserver for as long as the console window remains open.
-Open the *ESPHome dashboard* by opening a browser and entering the url `http://localhost:6052`.
+Visit the *ESPHome dashboard* by opening a browser and entering the url `http://localhost:6052`.

 <img src="images/consolegui.png" width="100%" height="100%" />